CONTENTS: Engagement | Community Opinion | Forums

 Links: Include links to relevant documents.

-Photos: Enhance sharing by including your own photos, maps or other data.
+Photos: Enhance social media sharing by including a front page photo, your own photo, maps or other data.
+Please include captions and credits.
+You must have the right to republish included images.

-Excerpt: Include an excerpt; a short synopsis of what your editorial is about.
-The excerpt should give the reader a reason to read your editorial.
+Excerpt: Include an excerpt (50 word maximum); a short synopsis of what your piece is about.
+The excerpt should give the reader a reason to read your community opinion.

-Bio: Include the author’s first and last name, town of residence and a brief biography, including affiliations with political parties, lobbying or special interest groups.
+Bio: Include the author’s first and last name, town of residence and a brief biography (1-2 sentences), including affiliations with lobbying, special interest groups, or political parties if applicable.

-Writing: Avoid using ALL CAPS in stories.
+Writing: AVOID USING ALL CAPS.
 It’s the equivalent of shouting.

-After Publication: Once you get published, share your voice through social media platforms.
+After Publication: Once your community opinion piece is published share your voice through social media platforms.

 Timing: Let us know if your issue is time sensitive.
 Include related events or ways to get involved.